mila-iqia/babyai/README.md

 cd ..
 git clone https://github.com/maximecb/gym-minigrid.git
 cd gym-minigrid
-pip install -e .
+pip install --editable .
 ```

-The last command installs the repository as a module.
-Move back to the `babyai` repository and install that as a module.
+The last command installs the repository in editable mode.
+Move back to the `babyai` repository and install that in editable mode as well.

 ```
 cd ../babyai
-pip install -e .
+pip install --editable .
 ```

 ### Docker Container